bjjb/ebayr/README.md

     $ gem install ebayr

-## Ruby < 1.9
+## Ruby versions pre-2.2

-Older versions of ruby are no longer supported as of v0.0.10.
+Older versions of ruby are no longer supported as of v0.1.0.
 To use ebayr with Ruby 1.8, try version v0.0.9.

     $ gem install ebayr -v '=0.0.9'